pattonsgirl/Fall2021-CEG2350/Labs/Lab01/README.md

 1. What is the IP address for your environment?
 (2 pts)

-## Part 2 - Connecting to the AWS environment
+## Part 2 - Connecting to the AWS instance

 **You are now ready to make an SSH connection to your AWS server.**